LogoPixi’VN

 What is PixiJS?

 PixiJS is the fastest, most lightweight 2D library available for the web, working across all devices and allowing you to create rich, interactive graphics and cross-platform applications using WebGL and WebGPU.
 It is fast, flexible, and easy to use.
-It is used in games like Good Pizza, Great Pizza and The Enchanted Cave 2.
+PixiJS is used in games like Good Pizza, Great Pizza and The Enchanted Cave 2.

 You can learn more about PixiJS on the PixiJS website.